- Clinical science

 (Relative) overdose of insulin or a noninsulin drug is by far the most common cause of hypoglycemia.

 - Varies greatly; , but symptoms have usually occurred by the time serum glucose concentration is < 50 mg/dL (2.8 mmol/L)

 - The threshold at which symptoms may appear in patients with chronic diabetes is especially variable due to hypoglycemia-associated autonomic failure (HAAF).

 - The threshold can also vary due to medication: Beta blockers can mask signs of hypoglycemia.

 Beta blockers can mask signs of hypoglycemia.

-General diagnostic approach for all patients
+General diagnostic approach

 - Rule out acute illness as a cause (e.g., infection, sepsis, burns).

 - Review the patient's medications to rule out medication as a cause (see drugs that cause hypoglycemia).

 - Perform diagnostic workup based on the leading differential diagnosis and whether the patient has diabetes or not.